svenhalvorson/SvenR/README.md

 #> Percent unique rows: 56.2%
 ```

-Lastly, here's a variation on `duplicated` called `dupes` that I find much more useful for investigating.
-It flags every observation with at least one other duplicate:
+Lastly, here’s a variation on `duplicated` called `dupes` that I find
+much more useful for investigating.
+It flags every observation with at
+least one other duplicate:

 ``` r